 Let’s start by making one distinction very clear.
 Shepherd’s Pie is made with lamb.
 Not lamb or beef.
 Cottage Pie is made with beef.
 Simple, but it needs to be understood.
 That distinction is not always made clear, especially on the American side of the pond.
 Beyond that, there are differences in flavorings and how they are made.
-This posting researches those differences.
+This posting presents an analysis of Shepherd’s and Cottage pies to reveal those differences.

 Like many, I have found a beer and a Shepherd’s Pie in a London pub to be great after a hard day of work.
 But yet back home, I realized I made and enjoyed similar dishes, but felt there were some differences I needed to understand better.
 Seeking to understand the differences, I was determined to refine my preferences.
 I did increase my understanding, but I did not settle on a preference.
 At this point, I appreciate them all.

 I performed four recipe searches using the terms “Shepherd’s Pie Recipes” and “Cottage Pie Recipes”.
 The searches were done once setting the location of the search from London in the U.K. and again setting for Atlanta, Georgia in the U.S. While this approach is not guaranteed to give recipes based in each location, it is what a user would be served up as approaches to cook the dishes.
 And indeed differences were found.

 I used the top recipes returned from the search that were consistent with the use of the names of Shepherd and Cottage pies.
 I ignored vegetarian options for another day, as well as, those authors that appeared to be completely indifferent to the types of meats used.